 Creating pre-recorded webinars allows you to place the content online and have it readily available for anyone who wants to see it.
 This is even more convenient for people who would like to access your content in different timezones.

 Live webinars are usually constrained by set dates and times.
 People who are unable to attend your webinar because of scheduling conflicts may miss the webinar completely.
-A lost viewer is a lost lead, so making your content more readily available may increase your conversion rates.
+A lost viewer is a lost lead, so making your content more readily available may increase leads and conversion rates.

 Your attendees are expecting perfection from your webinar.
 The brilliant thing about pre-recorded webinars is that you have ample time to prepare them.
 You can edit them to deliver the best shots and to create the perfect flow.